Cookies In Use on This Site

 None, I made the decision not to include any social media share or ‘like’ functionality.
 If you wish to share on social media, please use your browser to do.
 If I know my audience, you already use some browser extensions for social media sharing.
 Buffer, HootSuite, AddThis and AddtoAny are just a few examples.
 You can follow me using the provided social media icons but that’s it.

 WordPress plugin Jetpack–GDPR-compliant plugin to analyse site traffic and increase site performance via WordPress.com.
 No personally identifiable data is collected. https://jetpack.com/2018/05/25/jetpack-gdpr/

 You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies (Learn how here).
 Doing so will likely limit the functionality of this site and a large proportion of the world’s websites as cookies are a standard part of most modern websites

-It may be that you concerns around cookies relate to so called “spyware”.
+It may be that your concerns around cookies relate to so-called “spyware”.
 Rather than switching off cookies in your browser you may find that anti-spyware software achieves the same objective by automatically deleting cookies considered to be invasive.
 Learn more about managing cookies with anti-spyware software.